kube-logging/logging-operator/e2e/README.md

 env.Receiver.Scale(0)              // take it away, to make an aggregator buffer
 ```

-Prefer these to shelling out to `kubectl` — `#2325` tracks the calls that are
+Prefer these to shelling out.
+What they do not cover — running a command inside
-left, and each one is a case where nothing better exists yet.
+a pod — goes through `env.Kubectl(args...)`, which is `kubectl` against the
+suite's cluster.
+A suite that has to reach a Service creates
+`fixture.CurlPod(ns, name)`, waits on `wait.Pod(ns, name)`, and execs `curl`
+through it.

 ### Images